milanm/csharp-cheatsheet/README.md

 ## Arrays

 Arrays are fixed-size collections of elements of the same type.
+They provide efficient random access but have a predetermined size that cannot change after creation.

 ```csharp
 // Declaration and initialization